 The Massachusetts Junior Conservation Camp is a two week overnight summer camp for girls and boys 13 -17 years of age offering a program of conservation education and instruction in outdoor recreation skills.
 It introduces youth to the ethical concepts and knowledge essential to a lifetime of properly enjoying our natural resources and the leisure activities that depend on their careful stewardship.

 When is the next Camp session?

 We offer one camp session each summer.
 Our next session will be August 2-14, 2020.
 Camp will be held at Moses Scout Reservation, 310 Birch Hill Avenue, Russell MA.
 Campers are expected to attend the entire session in order to receive any certificates earned during the program.

 How much is tuition?

-Tuition for the 2019 session will be $950.
+Tuition for the 2020 session will be $1000.
 Tuition covers lodging expenses, as well as food and activities.
 Some optional activities may have additional costs associated, but most will be included with the standard tuition.
-Campers may bring “canteen money” (most campers bring $40 to $60) to spend at the Camp store for items such as bug spray, clothing, batteries, candy and drinks.
+Campers may bring “canteen money” (the average amount is $40 to $60) to spend at the Camp store for items such as bug spray, clothing, batteries, candy and drinks.

 Are there any scholarships available?